Dog Breed Directory

 • Height: 14-16 inches

-• Weight: 24-38 pounds (female), 28-38 pounds (male)
+• Weight: 24-38 pounds (females) | 28-38 pounds (males)

-• Coat: Short, smooth, and close
+• Coat: Short, smooth, and close-lying; easy to maintain

 • Lifespan: 12-15 years